We issue biodiversity certificates to eligible projects under the Nature Repair Market scheme.

 Nature plus carbon

 Project proponents may increase their earning potential by stacking a Nature Repair Market scheme project with a related ACCU Scheme project.
 Stacking means undertaking a biodiversity and carbon project on the same area of land.
-This means you could earn a biodiversity certificate and ACCUs for the same activities.
+This means you could earn a biodiversity certificate and ACCUs for activities that are designed to achieve multiple benefits.

-You will need to undertake early planning to design the projects to meet the requirements of both schemes and the applicable methods.
-Make sure you’re familiar with the eligibility requirements, including the timing of your project activities.
+You will need to undertake early planning to design the projects to meet requirements of both schemes and the applicable methods.
+Make sure you’re familiar with the eligibility requirements for both schemes, including the timing of your project activities.

 Project proponents can also request to publish additional information on the Biodiversity Market Register.
 This includes an overlap between the project area of a biodiversity project and the project area of an ACCU Scheme project.